 Heading out to cottage country or camping?
 Be sure to look for the Perseids, one of the most impressive annual meteor showers!
 Each year, from late July to mid-August, hundreds of meteors rain down on our skies as the Earth passes through the tail of Comet Swift-Tuttle.
-An increasing number of shooting stars should be visible every night, until the light show culminates August 11-13.
+An increasing number of shooting stars should be visible every night, until the light show culminates on the night of August 12-13.
 During the peak, typically in the darkest hours after midnight, up to 50 to 80 meteors per hour can streak across the sky.

 Here are a few tips for meteor hunting:

 If possible, head away from city lights, which make it hard to see fainter meteors.
 To increase your chances of seeing shooting stars, set out in search of dark skies in the countryside.

 Dress warmly.
 Even though the Perseids occur in the summertime, it is still a good idea to bring warm (even winter) clothes.
 August nights can be very chilly.